 And Three Became One

-In the fall of 1967, the congregations of Woodlawn Methodist Church and the First Evangelical United Brethren (E.U.B) agreed to unite as a single congregation.
-On Sunday, January 7, 1968 during a blizzard the Woodlawn Congregation met at their church proceeded in a caravan to the E.U.B Church, which was located at 823 Park Street.
+In the fall of 1967, Woodlawn Methodist Church and the First Evangelical United Brethren (E.U.B) congregations agreed to unite as a single congregation.
+On Sunday, January 7, 1968, during a blizzard, the Woodlawn Congregation met at their church in a caravan to the E.U.B Church, located at 823 Park Street.

-The Rev. Gary Hakes, pastor of Woodlawn Methodist Church, and The Rev. John Wilcox, pastor of E.U.B Church conducted worship services and ministry together until July 1968 when rev. Wilcox retired.
-Services continued at the Park Street building for four years, while planning and reconstruction took place on the former Woodlawn site at Butternut and Harold Streets.
-The site was enlarged by the by the purchase of some adjoining property on both streets.
+The Rev. Gary Hakes, pastor of Woodlawn Methodist Church, and The Rev. John Wilcox, pastor of E.U.B Church, conducted worship services and ministry together until July 1968, when Rev. Wilcox retired.
+Services continued at the Park Street building for four years while planning and reconstruction took place on the former Woodlawn site at Butternut and Harold Streets.
+The site was enlarged by purchasing some adjoining property on both streets.

-In 1970, the First Ward United Methodist Church on Bear Street showed a desire to unite with Gethsemane.
-The first worship together was on June 28, 1970; and the legal union took place on June 4, 1970.
+In 1970, the First Ward United Methodist Church on Bear Street desired to unite with Gethsemane.
+The first worship together was on June 28, 1970, and the legal union took place on June 4, 1970.

 A dedication service was conducted one year later.
-In 1975, property became available on Butternut and Berkshire.
-The church decided to purchase it, use it as income property, and provide for future expansion, if needed.
+In 1975, the property became available on Butternut and Berkshire.
+The church decided to purchase it, use it as income property, and provide for future expansion if needed.

 In 1982, the church building was updated.
-Temporary siding was replaced, a more functional roof was constructed, and insulation was installed.
+The temporary siding was replaced, a more functional roof was constructed, and insulation was installed.
 On December 31, 1990, our mortgage was paid in full, three years ahead of schedule.

 Gethsemane has been fortunate to have leaders who have guided us through good and troubled times.
 They remain in our memories.